tberkery/tutoring-website/README.md

 ### Viewing Deployed App (Server)

 An earlier version of our app is deployed at https://project-team-02-git-frontenddepl-b0804a-nolan-fogartys-projects.vercel.app/
-The backend (server) is deployed at : https://tutorhub-server.onrender.com To confirm that it is working, you can visit the url and check if you see "Hello World!" message.
+The backend (server) is deployed at : https://The tutoring website-server.onrender.com To confirm that it is working, you can visit the url and check if you see "Hello World!" message.

 ### Navigating the App